 Upon execution, AddStaffCommand

 first checks the model for duplicate staff.
-If no existing staff member with a matching (case-insensitive) name is found, it adds the new staff member to the catalog.
+If no existing staff member with a matching (case-insensitive) staff id is found, it adds the new staff member to the address book.

 NOTE: CafeConnect identifies a staff member as a duplicate if their

-matches (case-insensitive) with an existing staff member in the catalog.
+matches (case-insensitive) with an existing staff member in the address book.
 Attempting to add a duplicate will result in an error.

-The delete staff feature allows users to remove staff from the catalog by specifying the staff's index in the displayed list.
+The delete staff feature allows users to remove staff from the address book by specifying the staff's index in the displayed list.

 The implementation follows the command pattern where AddressBookParser